ai4society/GenAIResultsComparator/README.md

 <!-- INSTALLATION_OPTIONAL_INTRO_START -->

-### Optional Installations for GAICo
+### Optional Installations

-The default installation includes core metrics and is lightweight.
-For optional features and metrics that have larger dependencies:
+> [!NOTE]
+> The default `pip install gaico` is lightweight.
+Some metrics require extra dependencies, which you can install as needed.

 <!-- INSTALLATION_OPTIONAL_INTRO_END -->